-Mitigation Required Under the Habitats Regulations Lead Organisation(s) Mid Sussex District Council Sources of Information Habitats Regulations Assessment for the Mid Sussex District Plan (October 2015) Associated background studies for the Habitats Regulations Assessment East Court & Ashplats Wood Suitable Alterative Natural Greenspace Strategy (October 2014)
+Mitigation Required Under the Habitats Regulation: the Habitats Regulations Lead Organisation(s) Mid Sussex District Council Sources of Information Habitats Regulations Assessment for the Mid Sussex District Plan (October 2015) Associated background studies for the Habitats Regulations Assessment East Court & Ashplats Wood Suitable Alterative Natural Greenspace Strategy (October 2014)

-Strategic Access Management and Monitoring Interim Mitigation Strategy (August 2013) Key Issues Under the provisions of the Conservation of Habitats and Species Regulations 2010 (the 'Habitats Regulations'), the Council is required to consider the potential impacts of the District Plan 2014-2031 on sites designated as a Special Protection Area (SPA), Special Area of Conservation (SAC) or Ramsar sites.
+Key Issues Strategic Access Management and Monitoring Interim Mitigation Strategy (August 2013) Under the provisions of the Conservation of Habitats and Species Regulations 2010 (the 'Habitats Regulations'), the Council is required to consider the potential impacts of the District Plan 2014-2031 on sites designated as a Special Protection Area (SPA), Special Area of Conservation (SAC) or Ramsar sites.
 The Habitats Regulations Assessment (HRA) that accompanies the District Plan 2014-2031 provides detail regarding the potential impacts and associated mitigation measures in relation to all relevant sites.
 This applies especially to new residential development leading to a net increase in dwellings within 7km of Ashdown Forest.
 The Habitats Regulations Assessment Report for the Mid Sussex District Plan 2014-2031 suggests mitigation measures including Suitable Alternative Natural Greenspace (SANG) and on-site management measures at the Ashdown Forest known as Strategic Access Management and Monitoring (SAMM).
 The zone of influence liable to these mitigation costs is within 7km from the Ashdown Forest SPA.
-At present, there is no certainty about the cost levels to secure the required mitigation, however, further work is underway to provide more detail and explore potential options.
-Existing Provision Mid Sussex District Council has secured a strategic SANG at East Court & Ashplats Wood, East Grinstead, which has capacity for 1,507 dwellings.
+At present, there is no certainty about the explore potential options.
+Mid Sussex District Council has secured a strategic SANG at Fast Court & Asholats Wood Fast Grinstead Existing Provision Mid Sussex District Council has secured a strategic SANG at East Court & Ashplats Wood, East Grinstead, which has capacity for 1,507 dwellings.
 Mid Sussex District Council is currently operating an interim SAMM strategy.
 It will continue to be applied until it is replaced and superseded by a Joint SAMM Strategy between the affected local authorities (Wealden District Council, Lewes District Council, Tunbridge Wells Borough Council, Tandridge District Council and Sevenoaks District Council).
 The Conservators of Ashdown Forest will deliver the SAMM projects.
 This Joint SAMM Strategy is currently work in progress.
 Planned Provision It is a priority to implement and deliver a strategic SANG and a SAMM strategy.
-Sources of Funding Mid Sussex District Council CIL/ s106 Direct provision by developers Further Information Habitats Regulations Assessment for the Mid Sussex District Plan Ashdown Forest mitigation strategies - SANG and SAMM
+Sources of Funding Mid Sussex District Council • CIL/ s106 Direct provision by developers Further Information Habitats Regulations Assessment for the Mid Sussex District Plan Ashdown Forest mitigation strategies - SANG and SAMM